Skip to content

 Drop this in plugins/my_plugin/my_agent.py, and the Cat picks it up automatically.

 A tool is a method decorated with @tool.
-Its name, docstring and type hints become the schema the LLM sees - so the docstring is the tool’s manual.
-Tools are async, so they can await a database, the network, anything.
+Its name, docstring and type hints become the schema the LLM sees, so it can decide when to call it:

 @tool